usdot-fhwa-stol/v2x-emulator/README.md

 1. `./src/Networking/config/LAN_params.yaml`
 2. `./src/Networking/config/VANET_params.yaml`

 The IP, Port, and Network interface for each network must be set correctly.
-The IP and Port that are used for the LAN network should relate to the IP and Port in the ROS2 driver's params.yaml and dsrc.cfg files from the `v2x-ros-driver` package.
+The IP and Port that are used for the LAN network should relate to the IP and Port in the ROS 2 driver's params.yaml and dsrc.cfg files from the `v2x-ros-driver` package.

 If the wireless and wired network interfaces are unknown, the following command will identify the available network interfaces:
 ```
 basename -a /sys/class/net/*
 ```

-The VANET IP and Port that are used should be consistent across all radios on the VANET.
+The VANET IP and Port that are used should be consistent across all radios on the VANET if using a broadcast (.255) approach.
+Otherwise, the VANET IPs should point to each other.

 ## Testing
-You can test a full loop of the VANET with the scripts broadcaster.py and returner.py
+You can test a full loop of the VANET with the scripts broadcaster.py and returner.py to make sure that IPs are correctly assigned.

 Configure the parameter YAML files on two machines and:
 - On one machine, run: